 - limit value according to table ⇒ Chap.
+9.2.3 [▶ 56],

-9.2.3 [57], - information in the test report from initial commissioning. - Replace motor bearings at the end of their service life or if they exhibit significant noise development due to bearing wear.
-To do this, remove the electric motor ⇒ Chap.
-12.7 [▶ 73].
+- information in the test report from initial commissioning.

+• Replace motor bearings at the end of their service life or if they exhibit significant noise development due to bearing wear.
+To do this, remove the electric motor ⇔ Chap.
+12.8 [▶ 73].
-The motor bearings are lifetime lubricated

-⇔ Chap.
-2.2.3 [▶ 12].
+The motor bearings are lifetime lubricated \Rightarrow Chap.
+2.2.3 [\triangleright 12].
 For information on the bearing service life, see the operating instructions of the electric motor.

-- Check hub seal (option, ⇒ Chap.
-5.3.12 [▶ 32]) for leakage. - Measure the current draw of the electric motor.
-The measured value may not exceed the rated current on the nameplate. - Measure temperature of the electric motor and compare with information in the technical data sheet.
+- Check optional hub seal (lip seal, hub seal felt ring, labyrinth seal) for leakage. - Optional double-layer lip seal, lip seal with back suction or sealing gas: Lubricate via lubrication nipple for double-layer lip seal. - Back suction functional (tube free of contamination)? - Sealing gas available? - Optional flow rate measuring point: Check accuracy of reading. - Measure the current draw of the electric motor.
+The measured value may not exceed the rated current on the nameplate.

+• Measure the temperature of the electric motor and compare the result with the information in the technical data sheet.

-ACAUTION Risk of burn
+ACAUTION Risk of burns

-- 3. Inside inspection and cleaning - Check the impeller for deformation and for damage such as cracking and corrosion. - · If necessary, conduct outside and inside cleaning. - Check impeller position ⇒ Chap.
-12.8 [▶ 74]. - 4.
+- 3. Inside inspection and cleaning - Check the impeller and casing for deformation and for damage such as cracking and corrosion ⇒ Chap.
+12.5 [▶ 70]. - If necessary, conduct outside and inside cleaning. - 4.
 Assembly and final inspection - Proper mounting of the splinter protection ⇒ Chap.
-7.3 [> 37]. - · Fixed position of all screw connections. - Fixed position of all fastening elements (anchors) in the foundation (baseplate). - · Short test run, checking for vibration and noise.
+7.3 [▶ 40]. - Fixed position of all screw connections. - Fixed position of all fastening elements (anchors) in the foundation (baseplate). - Short test run, checking for vibration and noise.